lake-wg/edhoc/draft-ietf-lake-edhoc.md

 Examples:

-   * A connection identifier 0xFF (represented in the EDHOC message as the CBOR byte string 0x41FF, see {{bstr-repr}}) is converted to the OSCORE Recipient ID 0xFF
+   * A connection identifier 0xFF (represented in the EDHOC message as 0x41FF, see {{bstr-repr}}) is converted to the OSCORE Recipient ID 0xFF.
-   * A connection identifier 0x21 (represented in the EDHOC message as the CBOR integer 0x21, see {{bstr-repr}}) is converted to the OSCORE Recipient ID 0x21.
+   * A connection identifier 0x21 (represented in the EDHOC message as 0x21, see {{bstr-repr}}) is converted to the OSCORE Recipient ID 0x21.

 ## Transport {#transport}